Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical examples: Baseline, chain diagnostics, efficiency metrics, and software

 In \cref{tab:dino_mcmc_list}, we provide a list of MCMC methods driven by reduced basis neural operators detailed in \cref{sec:surrogate_mcmc}.
 The mMALA proposal approximated by both the $L^2_{\mu}$-trained NO and $H^1_{\mu}$-trained DINO with and without the DA procedure is studied in our numerical examples, and their efficiency is compared with the baseline methods.

-When computationally feasible, we complement the numerical results of our proposed methods with those of two reference MCMC methods: r-mMALA (reduced-mMALA) and DA-r-MALA (reduced mMALA with delayed acceptance).
-These reference methods are designed to isolate the effects of the reduced basis architecture of DINO on the performance of DINO-accelerated geometric MCMC methods.
+When computationally feasible, we complement the numerical results of our proposed methods with those of two reference MCMC methods: r-mMALA (reduced mMALA) and DA-r-MALA (reduced mMALA with delayed acceptance).
+These reference methods are designed to isolate the effects of the reduced basis architecture of DINO on the performance of the proposed MCMC methods.
 They are defined via the following sample average approximation to the optimal reduced mapping \cref{eq:optimal_reduced_mapping} of the PtO map and its reduced Jacobian:

-The r-mMALA reference method replaces the PtO map and its parametric derivative in the mMALA proposal using \cref{eq:ridge}.
+The r-mMALA reference method replaces the PtO map and its stochastic derivative in the mMALA proposal using \cref{eq:ridge}.
 The DA-r-mMALA reference method additionally includes the DA procedure using \cref{eq:ridge_pto}.
 We take $n_{\text{rm}} = 20$ in \cref{sec:ndr}.